ecart18/Semi-tracker/README.md

     ```
     git clone https://gitee.com/ecart18/cell-tracker.git
     ```
-4. Extract files and put it in the virtual environment directory you defined.
-The directory of CellTracker should have the following structure:
+3. or, download the source codes and extract files and put it in the virtual environment directory you defined.

+4. after 2/3, the directory of CellTracker should have the following structure:

     ```
     CellTrackerEnv